-Convert image files with our easy to use and free tool.
-Our tool lets you upload a TGA (Truevision TGA) file and from this, create a new image saved in the DXF (Drawing Exchange Format) format that you can then download and edit/use within image file editors or use for high definition printing applications.
+Create vector image files with our easy to use and free tool.
+Our tool lets you upload a TGA (Truevision TGA) file and from this, create a vector-based DXF (Drawing Exchange Format) file that you can then download and edit/use within vector file editors or use for high definition printing applications.
+If you have multiple TGA files to convert then our tool can also batch convert TGA files too.
+Currently our tool supports up to 25 conversions at a time.

 First click the "Upload..." button, select your TGA file to upload.
 Select any configuration options.
 When the TGA to DXF conversion has completed, you can download your DXF file straight away.